Luneta & Lorneta Bistro Club

 What should I wear to Luneta & Lorneta Bistro Club?

-No dress code is documented for this venue.
+No dress code is documented.
 The bistro-club format and rural village setting in Ciekocinko suggest a relaxed environment rather than formal dress expectations.
 Neat, presentable casual clothing is a reasonable baseline for a Michelin-recognised bistro at the €€ price point.

 What should a first-timer know about Luneta & Lorneta Bistro Club?